jtickle/gravity/README.md

   * Gravity between stars is applied continuously
   * Stars collide and merge in an inelastic collision
 * GUI
+  * HTML DOM
     * React components for efficiently displaying continuously-updating data from the system
+  * Overlay
+    * Active command cursor/touch hints
-  * Graphical overlay on canvas for cursor/touch hinting, and marking selected objects
+    * Marking selected objects
+  * Simulation Canvas
     * Display all stars in the system with sizes logarithmic to mass
+    * Right-click-drag to move the screen around the simulation
 * Query
   * Maintain 'Selected Stars' list within Simulation
   * Display list of 'Selected Stars' attributes in the Sidebar